pramnora/Linode/README.md

 >>guest@hostname~:

-...meaning you are not signed into the system as, guest.
+...meaning you are now signed into the system as, guest.

-**NOTE**: Guest, does not have access to the root system user files/nor are they allowed to add 'new users' themselves.
+-(**NOTE**: Guest, does not have access to the root system user files/nor are they allowed to add 'new users' themselves.)-

 ### How to 'stop' the server running...; meaning, put it on pause...(ready to run, again/with all your data/configuration still intact)...